stone-zeng/stone-zeng.site/_posts/2021-05-25-tensor-network-1.md

 (10, 20, 30, 5)
 ```

-For complex or large contractions, we can add `optimize='optimal'` to speed up:
+For complex or large contractions, we can add `optimize='optimal'` to speed them up:

 ```py
 # IPython